 A variety of career pathways will be open to you, some of which may require postgraduate study.
 These pathways include early years practice and children’s centre roles, alongside new jobs that are developing rapidly in response to current government initiatives.

-You may also go on to train as an early years or primary teacher, gain Early Years Professional Status, study a Speech and Language therapist or undertake a masters degree in Social Work, or another role in education, social care and health.
-Please note that this course does not provide Qualified Teacher Status.
+You may also go on to train as an early years or primary teacher, gain Early Years Teacher Status (EYTS), study as a Speech and Language therapist or undertake a masters degree in Social Work, or another role in education, social care and health.
+Please note that this course does not provide Qualified Teacher Status; however, in your third year, you can gain EYTS alongside your degree.

 Roles our graduates have moved into include: